iOS SDK

 If you support Associated Domains, please fill out **Deeplink** field at VerifyKit portal with your domain.

-If you don't support Associated Domains, you can enter a custom link with your application's url scheme to Deeplink field, like yourapp://welcome.
+If you don't support Associated Domains, you can enter a custom link with your application's url scheme to **Deeplink** field, like *yourapp\://welcome*.
 However, some messaging apps doesn't recognize url schemes as clickable links, so quick redirect may not work in this scenario.

-Usage and Configuration
+## Usage and Configuration

-You can get the result via VerifyKitDelegate
+You can get the result via `VerifyKitDelegate` protocol.

-.
+To give user a chance to try other validation methods or to start again, `viewControllerForLogin()` doesn't get dismissed on `didFail`.
 If you want to dismiss it on some specific error type, you can do that manually.

 import VerifyKit